playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaRouting.md

 @[pass-request](code/javaguide/http/routing/controllers/Application.java)

 Play will automatically detect a route param of type `Request` (which is an import for `play.mvc.Http.Request`) and will pass the actual request into the corresponding action method's param.
-You can of course mix a `Request` param with other params.
-It also doesn't matter at which position the `Request` param is.
+You can, of course, mix a `Request` param with other params and it doesn't matter at which position the `Request` param is.

 ## Routing priority